 - PCa therapy.
 Our unpublished data show that inhibition of the CBFb-RUNX interaction synergizes with the AR antagonist, enzalutamide, and with siRNA targeting AR to effectively inhibit PCa tumor cell growth.
 We are testing the hypothesis that co-targeting the transcription factors CBFb-RUNX and AR using a novel nanopharmaceutical, P-TRIS5, could be an effective treatment strategy.
 P-TRIS5 is a functionalized DNA nano-carrier with 1) a binding peptide specific to PSMA (prostate-specific membrane antigen) for targeted delivery; 2) the dTAT peptide for endosomal release; 3) a CBFb-RUNX inhibitor (14-91); and 4) an siRNA to the AR that targets both full-length and AR splice variants known to drive PCa.
 Funded by NCI.

 - AR function in PCa.
 My lab uncovered novel molecular interactions between the DNA Damage Response (DDR) effector CHK2 and the AR that provide mechanistic insight into how CHK2 negatively regulates prostate cancer growth (PMID:32579110; PMID:26573794).
 This led my lab to use Precision Run-On Sequencing (PRO-Seq), a novel technique that enables quantification of nascent RNA transcripts, to identify AR dependent DDR genes.
-We discovered that, contrary to dogma, enzalutamide treatment did not inhibit IR-induced changes in gene expression patterns, and surprisingly, few alterations in gene transcriptional activity were detected in response to enzalutamide treatment alone.
-This has led us to hypothesize that a limited number of AR target genes are necessary for growth.
+We discovered that, contrary to dogma, enzalutamide treatment did not globally affect the IR-induced DDR changes in gene expression patterns.

 Together, each of the initiatives described above contribute to the central goal of my research program, which is to understand how crosstalk among signal transduction pathways contributes to cancer progression in complex models of disease, and how that information can be used to develop more effective cancer treatments.